 Both models are designed for heavy use.
 This is unlike other cardio machines that may have “home” and “commercial” models, where the home model is basically not meant to be used and will wear out if you stay serious with it, not to mention wobble and feel cheap and flimsy.
 Nope, in this case both are suitable for commercial use.
 They have beefed up the Model E a little bit.
 I think that’s mainly just because of the extra height of the Model E. So you could go with the E if you have serious mobility issues and have a hard time squatting down low enough to safely get on the Model D (or have clients who do).

-Size Considerations: 8ft, just like the Concept2, and the seat is raised to the same height as the Concept2 Model E to accommodate users who can’t squat down easily.
-The big stand-out with the Xebex is its weight, 95 lbs.
+Size Considerations: 8ft, just like the Concept2, and the seat is raised nearly to the same height as the Concept2 Model E to accommodate users who can’t squat down easily.
+One notable feature with the VR500 is its weight, 101 lbs.
 That’s 30 lbs heavier.
 Lots of steel in this thing.

 Monitor: Fairly advanced.
-No USB download or racing option, but otherwise all the options and trackers that people want.
+No USB download, but otherwise all the options and trackers that people want.
 HRM compatible.
+No USB though.

 Price: $849 and free shipping, making it $50 less than the Concept2 Model D. Take note that Get Rx’d includes two free items in the price, which you select in the dropdown menus on the product page.
 Not only that, if you want more equipment besides a rower, you get 10% off almost anything else you want to add to your cart.
 Weights, racks, conditioning equipment, accessories, etc. I’m not sure of that’s a long-term thing or just a current promo.
 We shall see.